CGLemon/Sayuri/README.md

 ## Optional Building

 Accelerate the network by CPU.
-OpenBlas is required.
-OpenBlas is significantly faster than built-in blas.
+OpenBlas and Eigen are required.
+OpenBlas and Eigen are significantly faster than built-in blas.
 OpenBlas is recommended on MacOS.

     $ cmake .. -DBLAS_BACKEND=OPENBLAS

+or

+    $ cmake .. -DBLAS_BACKEND=EIGEN

 Accelerate the network by GPUs.
 CUDA is required.
 It will be faster than cuDNN in only one batch size.